Investment Trusts vs Unit Trusts

 Cost: UTs are generally cheaper than ITs, because they do not have to pay the costs associated with being listed on a stock exchange.

-Liquidity: UTs are more liquid than ITs, which means that you can buy and sell them more easily.
+Liquidity: UTs are more liquid than ITs which means that you can buy and sell them more easily.
 This can be important if you need to access your money quickly.

 Risk: ITs can be more risky than UTs, because they can use gearing.
 This means that they can amplify your returns, but they can also magnify your losses.

-If you're not sure which type of investment vehicle is right for you, it's a good idea to speak to a financial advisor.
+If you're not sure which type of investment vehicle is right for you, it's a good idea to speak to a financial adviser.
 They can help you understand your individual circumstances and investment goals, and they can recommend a suitable investment product.